jvirtanen/genesis/README.md

 - `nassau-market-data-gateway.service`: a Nassau SoupBinTCP Gateway process accepting inbound market data connections using SoupBinTCP as the underlying transport protocol.

+- `nassau-market-reporting-gateway.service`: a Nassau SoupBinTCP Gateway
+  process accepting inbound market reporting connections using SoupBinTCP as the underlying transport protocol.

 - `genesis-replicator-btc-usd.service`: a [Genesis Replicator][] process
   replicating the GDAX order book BTC-USD as the Genesis order book BTC-USD.